GrupEstructuraElectronicaSimetria/cosymlib/README.md

 3. Run setup.py script to install
 python setup.py install --user

-4. Use the provided script symeess inside scripts folder to run this software
+4. Use the provided script cosym inside scripts folder to run this software

 ---------------------------------------------------------